bigdaddy-dev/starbase/README.md

 ----

-Theme created from wireframe and prototype designed by Michael Douglas.
+Wordpress Theme created from wireframe and prototype designed by Michael Douglas.

 Starcore Labs (C) 2012 and beaker star logo (TM) is owned by Michael Douglas.

 All Rights Reserved.